 The use of technology will continue to develop within vending.
-An increasing number of vending machines will become contactless and accept card payments, rather than simply just cash.
+Less use of cash will result in most vending machines becoming contactless and accepting card payments.

 Delivery: